LACMA

 Curatorial Notes

-Known today as herb boxes (yerberas) or coca boxes (coqueras), these shell-shaped containers were part of elite viceregal households in the southern Andes and highland Peru.
-The boxes were designed to store yerba maté leaves to brew tea, and perhaps also coca leaves and other substances, which accounts for their interior partitions.
-Densely ornamented, these examples were created by Indigenous carvers of the Jesuit missions of Moxos and Chiquitos, in present-day Bolivia.
+Known today as yerberas (herb boxes) or coqueras (coca boxes), shell-shaped containers such as this were part of elite households in the southern Andes and highland Peru.
+The boxes were designed to store yerba maté leaves to brew tea, and perhaps also coca leaves and other substances.
+Densely ornamented, this example was created by Indigenous carvers of the Jesuit missions of Moxos and Chiquitos, in present-day Bolivia.

 Provenance